DJ AniMe

 DJ AniMe, or simply AniMe, is an Italian DJ and producer specializing in the electronic music genre Hardcore.
 Dubbed The Queen Of Italian Hardcore by Insomniac, DJ AniMe has performed globally in a variety of countries and been a featured performer at large scale electronic music festivals such as Tomorrowland, Electric Daisy Carnival, Dominator, Mysteryland, Masters of Hardcore, Defqon.1 and Syndicate.
 In June 2023, she was ranked the #5 female DJ in Italy, the #33 female DJ in Europe and the #60 top ranked DJ in the world.

-DJ AniMe has released 4 albums; Exterminate, Insane, Aftermath, and The 4th Dimension as well as singles such as "Playing Terror", "A-Bomb", "In The End", "Fine Night", "So Cold", "Die For You" and "Detonate".
-In 2018, she created the track "The Third Invasion" which served as the festival anthem for Masters of Hardcore (Austria).
-She has also collaborated on big hits such as "Absolute Power", "Come Get Some", "Hardcore Machine", and "Go Insane".
-In 2025, she launched her own label, ABSOLUTE RECORDS a creative sanctuary for artists who embrace her bold vision of distortion and fearless individuality.
-Each artist on the label stands out with a signature Techno sound that’s unmistakably their own.
+DJ AniMe has released four albums: Exterminate, Insane, Aftermath, and The 4th Dimension.
+Her singles include "Playing Terror", "A-Bomb", "In The End", "Fine Night", "So Cold", "Die For You", and "Detonate".
+In 2018 she produced "The Third Invasion", the festival anthem for Masters of Hardcore Austria.
+Her collaborative releases include "Absolute Power", "Come Get Some", "Hardcore Machine", and "Go Insane".
+In 2025 she launched her own label, Absolute Records.